MaxLap/activerecord_where_assoc/README.md

 ... is a single NOT EXISTS with then nested ones still using EXISTS.

 All the methods always chain nested associations using an EXISTS when they have to go through multiple hoops.
 Only the outer-most, or first, association will have a NOT EXISTS when using `#where_assoc_not_exists` or a COUNT when using `#where_assoc_count`.
 This is the logical way of doing it.

-## Advantages
-These methods many advantages over the alternative ways of achieving the similar results:
-* Can be chained and nested with regular ActiveRecord scoping methods.
-* They return relations with with a single added condition in the `WHERE` of the query.
-  * You can easily have multiple conditions on different records of an association
-* There is no joins needed:
-  * No need for `#distinct` to remove duplicated records that are added by the joins.
-    (Avoids subtle bugs caused by unexpected `#distinct` in a scope)
-  * There are no duplicated results returned as you could have with joins & conditions
-* Does not affect `includes` and `eager_load`
-  * ActiveRecord only eager loads the records that match conditions the conditions of the query, which can lead to unexpected bugs.
-* Applies the scope that was defined on the associations
-* Applies the default_scopes that was defined on the target model
-* Handles has_one correctly: Only testing the "first" record of the association that matches the default_scope and the scope on the association itself.

 ## Known issues/limitations